 Under Section 16 of the Transport Act 1985, Local Authorities may set quantity restrictions on the number of hackney carriage licences they issue, but only if it is satisfied that there is no significant 'unmet demand' in its area.
 City of York Council, like many others in the surrounding region, currently restricts the number of hackney carriage vehicle licences it issues.
-At the current time, the council has provision for 183 licences, with 181 in place i.e. two have not been renewed.
-Some 45 (24%) of the city's hackney carriages have to be wheelchair accessible by condition of licence.
-The two licences which are potentially available are not required to be wheelchair accessible vehicles by condition of licence.
+At the current time, the council has provision for 190 licences, with 180 in Some 55 of the city's hackney carriages have to be wheelchair accessible by condition of licence, this includes the ten electric/plug in electric hybrid vehicles that are available.